Accessory nerve: Structure

 The fibres of the spinal accessory nerve originate solely in neurons situated in the upper spinal cord, from where the spinal cord begins at the junction with the medulla oblongata, to the level of about C6.
-These fibres join together to form rootlets, roots, and finally the spinal accessory nerve itself.
+These fibres join to form rootlets, roots, and finally the spinal accessory nerve itself.
 The formed nerve enters the skull through the foramen magnum, the large opening at the skull's base.
 The nerve travels along the inner wall of the skull towards the jugular foramen.
 Leaving the skull, the nerve travels through the jugular foramen with the glossopharyngeal and vagus nerves.
 The spinal accessory nerve is notable for being the only cranial nerve to both enter and exit the skull.
 This is due to it being unique among the cranial nerves in having neurons in the spinal cord.

 After leaving the skull, the cranial component detaches from the spinal component.
 The spinal accessory nerve continues alone and heads backwards and downwards.
 In the neck, the accessory nerve crosses the internal jugular vein around the level of the posterior belly of digastric muscle.
-As it courses downwards, the nerve pierces through the sternocleidomastoid muscle while sending it motor branches, then continues down until it reaches the trapezius muscle to provide motor innervation to its upper part.
+As it courses downwards, the nerve pierces through the sternocleidomastoid muscle (approximately 1 cm above Erb's point) while sending it motor branches, then continues down until it reaches the trapezius muscle (entering at the junction of the middle and lower third of the anterior border of the trapezius) to provide motor innervation to its upper part.